nus-cs2103-AY2223S2/tp/docs/team/pzaiming.md

 ## Enhancements

-* Implementation of sorting especially for salary.
+* Implementation of sorting for salary.
 * Allow the user to enter the deadline for adding of roles.
 * Enhanced the salary restriction to make it more intuitive for the user.
-* Add welcome message on startup to let the user know the avaliable commands.
+* Add welcome message on startup to let the user know the available commands.

 ## Bug Fixes